kklingenberg/cdp/README.md

 **`steps.<name>.(reduce|flatmap).send-receive-http.jq-expr`** optional
 **string**, an optional `jq` filter to apply to events before creating the request.
 If this option is used, each distinct value produced by the filter is used for a separate request.
-If this option is not used, each event vector produces a request, and the content type header of the request is forced to `application/x-ndjson`.
+If this option is not used (and neither is `jsonnet-expr`), each event vector produces a request, and the content type header of the request is forced to `application/x-ndjson`.

+**`steps.<name>.(reduce|flatmap).send-receive-http.jsonnet-expr`**
+optional **string**, an optional `jsonnet` function to apply to events before creating the request.
+If this option is not used (and neither is `jq-expr`), the content type header of the request is forced to `application/x-ndjson`.

 **`steps.<name>.(reduce|flatmap).send-receive-http.headers`** optional
 **object**, additional HTTP headers to use for the request.
 If not